Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given 5 parameters, no output schema, and no annotations, the description covers all aspects: shell-specific settings, working directory, output truncation, timeout, and examples.
-It also references sibling tools for additional actions, making it complete for an agent to use effectively.
+Despite no output schema, description covers all aspects: parameters, shell variations, output truncation, timeout handling, and references to sibling tools.
+Complete enough for an agent to use correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.